matteofilia/tessera/DEV_LOG.md

 Spring is more complicated than I remember... just want a simple Java webserver to be able to compile code.
 Man, things are really harder than they look!
 Should probably learn a little bit more.
 I think that I still have a book for Spring, should probably read that.

 Got some of the web code working.
 Progress is slow but steady.
 Slow and steady wins the race, yes?

+Sloppy, very very sloppy.
+This code is a mess.
+Oh well, it works.
+Good thing that there are no code reviews!